 Hi, I'm Natalie (she/her or they/them).
-I'm an outdoor educator, river guide, naturalist, and writer.
+I'm an artist, writer, outdoor educator,

-This upbringing instilled in me a deep appreciation for the natural world, especially our waters.
-After college in the Blue Ridge, I worked in geographic information systems (GIS) but stepped away for personal reasons and because I didn't agree with many of the practices and decisions I observed.
+This upbringing gave me a deep appreciation of the natural world, especially our waters.
+After college in the Blue Ridge Mountains, I worked in geographic information systems (GIS) but stepped away for personal reasons and because I witnessed some destructive practices.

-I value both scientific and spiritual ways of knowing, and I weave this spectrum into my workshops and writing.
-I’ve also found healing in being vulnerable about my struggles, which include past substance dependence and surviving domestic violence.
-To me, living 'life outside' also means opening doors to and airing out that which is often stigmatized.
-Feel free to reach out to me about any of these things.
+I value scientific and spiritual ways of knowing; I don't believe they're opposed but complement each other, and I weave them both into my work.
+I’ve also found healing in being open about my struggles, which include past substance abuse and surviving domestic violence.

-Fun facts: I can identify over a dozen Virginia frog and toad calls and love to dance and perform with fire.
-When not on the river, you can usually find my partner and I climbing, camping, walking pups, or hiking with our adventure cat, Otto.
+I can identify over a dozen Virginia frog and toad calls and love to spin fire.
+When I'm not on the river, you can usually find my partner and I climbing, camping, or hiking with our adventure kitty, Otto.